A Nourishing Smoothie, Made with Cashews

 You definitely want to add a handful to your next smoothie.

-The remaining ingredients in this simple smoothie are few.
+The ingredients in this simple smoothie are few.

 Can I Use Something Other Than Raw Cashews?